rob-myers/rob-myers.github.io/docs/plan.md

   - try 301

 - 🚧 avoid player moving thru closed doors
-  - move playerNpcKey to NPCs
+  - ✅ NavDemo1.playerNpcKey -> NPCs.playerKey
   - can only open door when player stationary/nearby
   - cannot close door if some npc close
   - trigger event when npc close to door